adamwick/AI-Magnet-Assistant/README.md

 <em>If this project helps you, please give it a ⭐!</em>

-<sub>Disclaimer: Most of the code in this project was completed with the assistance of AI Development Tools.
-If you are interested in these AI tools, you are welcome to visit <a href="https://ai.pu.edu.kg/">https://ai.pu.edu.kg/</a> to rate and review them.</sub>

 ###

 **AI Magnet Assistant** is an intelligent magnet link search and optimization tool built with Rust, Tauri, and Vue 3.
 It aggregates results from multiple engines, enhances non-structured pages with AI, and helps you rank and curate clean results.